cheyocodes/aws-bootcamp-cruddur-2023/journal/week0.md

 ![Billing Alarm Topic](./assets/week-0/billing-alarm-topic.png)

-Once we create a topic we establish a subscription, which is the email where we want to receive billin notifications.
+Once we create a topic we establish a subscription, which is the email where we want to receive billing alert notifications.

 The script can be found [here](/aws/json/create-sns-topic-subscription.sh).
 ```sh